carrySteve/ActionRecognition/Social-Pooling/README.md

 This page provides the source code for the first two baselines.
 To be more specific, [train.py](train.py "train.py") is the main function for the first baseline and [train_atten.py](train_atten.py "train_atten.py") is for the other.

-[models.py](models.py "models.py") provides the basic model and attention model for the two baselines.

-[train_dataset.py](train_dataset.py "train_dataset.py") is used to read data from files.

-[visual.py](visual.py "visual.py") provides the visualization tool for the two baselines using Matplotlib.

 The baselines were developed using `python 2.7` and `PyTorch 0.4.0`.

+## Files Illustration

+- [models.py](models.py "models.py") provides the basic model and attention model for the two baselines.
+- [train_dataset.py](train_dataset.py "train_dataset.py") is used to read data from files.
+- [visual.py](visual.py "visual.py") provides the visualization tool for the two baselines using Matplotlib.

 ## Baseline 1 - Social LSTM